-То: Board of Trustees From: Sue Willis, Executive Director of Budget and Finance Date: 6/17/20 Re: WWCC Athletics Financial Statement & FY21 Budget
+From: Sue Willis, Executive Director of Budget and Finance

+Re: Second Reading and Request for Approval of the WWCC Athletics Financial

+Statement & FY21 Budget

-The attached documents are being presented to the Walla Walla Community College Board of Trustees as a first read and to fulfill requirements set forth in RCW 28B.315.120(2)a.
+This is the second reading of the WWCC Athletic Financial Statement & FY 21 Budget.
+The attached documents presented to the Walla Walla Community College Board of Trustees on June 17, 2020 was intended to fulfill requirements set forth in RCW 28B.315.120(2)a.